 Do you need more bathroom lighting tips?

-In addition, we have a bathroom lighting lab in Waltham to show you some approaches to keep in mind when selecting your lighting.
-Or check out our free online lighting resources where you can download our bathroom lighting guide and bathroom lighting worksheet.
+We feature a variety of bathroom lighting fixtures in our Waltham showroom, and show some approaches to keep in mind when selecting your lighting in our interactive lighting labs.
+Or—if you're not nearby—, or check out our free online lighting resources.